Bebop Play-Along Book Sonic Thrust Records Logo AC/AOR

 I decided the best way to learn the PT system was to transfer old analog recordings to PT.
 Since I was going to spend major time fixing the sonics, I thought I might as well make the sound as good as possible and release the stuff.
 I did not replace any music or vocals except for one bass note that had a serious sonic problem causing my a tape recorder malfunction around 30 years ago.
 Ironically, I still have the same bass and DI used for the recording. - Jay

-Here below are some more photos on Jay's gear over the years in Garden Rake Studios.
+Here below are some more photos of Jay's gear over the years in Garden Rake Studios.
 For comments and larger versions just click on the images.

 Shure SM57 Microphones For recording guitar Jay uses a Massenburg eq and a Massenburg limiter.